Steady-state simulation of reflected Brownian motion and related stochastic networks: Introduction

 Finally, we briefly discuss some features of our procedure and our strategy at a high level.
 There are two sources of bias that arise in the setting of steady-state simulation of RBM.
-First, simulating the process $\mathbf{Y}$ requires implicitly the simulation of the local-time-like process $\mathbf{L}$.
-The fact that the reflection matrix $R$ is not the identity makes this task very difficult.
+First, discretization error in the simulation of the process $\mathbf{Y}$ is inevitable due to the continuous nature of Brownian motion, especially when the reflection matrix $R$ is not the identity.
 This issue is present even in finite time horizon.
 The second issue is, naturally, that we are concerned with steady-state expectations which inherently involve, in principle, an infinite time horizon.

-In the reflected compound Poisson case we can simulate the solution of the Skorokhod problem in any finite interval exactly and without any bias.
-So we can concentrate on the problem of removing the bias issues arising from the infinite horizon, i.e. we can concentrate on the initial transient problem.
-This is actually our main motivation for considering these types of models.